rtmath/History-of-Dirt/README.md

 ## Description

-_Website about our local cupcake shop here in the Pacific Northwest_
+_Website about a boring lecture in Latin._

 ## Setup/Installation Requirements